imApoorva36/Truce-ETHIndia-24/README.md

   - Viewing traffic violations.
   - Paying fines using:
     - **Coinbase Wallet** for UPI-to-crypto transactions.
-    - An on-platform wallet.
+    - Any other on-chain wallet.
-  - Checking rewards and exchanging them for alternatives.
+  - Checking points and exchanging them for rewards.
   - Viewing the **leaderboard** based on driver points.
   - Searching for user profiles.